MWATelescope/mwa-demo/README.md

 Windows users will need to use WSL2 or Docker Desktop with Git Bash.

-Some Windows users with 8GB of RAM have reported that the demo runs out of memory running Docker withing WSL.
-It may be necessary to change

 ## Setup

 Clone this repository to a machine that meets the [system requirements](#system-requirements).